OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/content.md

 - The OpenFOAM code base and its documentation
 - Writing a new boundary condition
 - Writing a new function object

+The progams may be subject to minor changes.